Cikmo/aiopusher/README.md

 asyncio.run(main())
 ```

-#### You can also make a singleton client, which can be accessed from anywhere in your code:
+You can also make a singleton client, which can be accessed from anywhere in your code

 ```python
 import asyncio